 Shall, prior to issuing an official transfer credit evaluation, ensure that transfer decisions are based on the documentation available and maintain records demonstrating the efforts undertaken to secure any missing materials.

-5.03.22 Shall accept transfer credit, including elective and foreign university credit, as reflected on the official transcript of an awarded Degree with Designation from the originating Colorado public institution without requiring the student to submit underlying documentation that the responsible third party used to evaluate and award that credit.
+5.03.22 Shall not re-evalutate the academic merit of credit awarded pursuant to a Statewide Transfer Articulation Agreement, including elective and foreign university credit, as reflected on the official transcript of an awarded Degree with Designation from the originating Colorado public institution without requiring the student to submit underlying documentation that the responsible third party used to evaluate and award that credit.

 Receiving institutions may request underlying documentation when: